drupal-graphql/graphql/doc/producers/README.md

 );
 ```

+### Resolver builder

+You need to initalize the `ResolverBuilder` once inside the `registerResolvers` method (or `getResolverRegistry` if you do not want to use schema extensions) in order to start registering resolvers.
+This is what will give you access to all the data producers by calling the `produce` method which takes as a parameter the data producer id.

-Essentially this is what you need to do every time you want to make a field available in the schema.
+Essentially calling the `produce` method with the data producer id is what you need to do every time you want to make a field available in the schema.
 We tell Drupal where and how to get the data and specify where this maps to.

 This particular resolver uses the `property_path` data producer that comes with the GraphQL module.
 It's one of the most common ones and you will find yourself using it often to resolve any kind of property on an entity.
 The module includes a lot more which we will see in the "Built in Data Producers" section.